XBraid/xbraid/docs/Example.md

             return 0;
          }

-7. **Write**: This function tells XBraid how to write a vector at time *t* to screen, file, etc...
+7. **Access**: This function allows the user access to XBraid and the current solution vector at time *t*.
+This is most commonly used to print solution(s) to screen, file, etc...
    The user defines what is appropriate output.
 Notice how you are told the time value of the vector *u* and even more information in *status*.
 This lets you tailor the output to only certain time values.

+   Eventually, this routine will allow for broader access to XBraid and computational steering.

-   If write_level is 2 (see [braid_SetWriteLevel](@ref braid_SetWriteLevel) ), then
+   If access_level is 2 (see [braid_SetAccessLevel](@ref braid_SetAccessLevel) ), then
-   *Write* is called every XBraid iteration and on every XBraid level.
+   *Access* is called every XBraid iteration and on every XBraid level.
 In this case, *status* can be querried using the braid_Get**Status() functions, to determine the current XBraid level and iteration.
 This allows for even more detailed tracking of the simulation.

-   See examples/drive-02 and examples/drive-04 for more advanced uses of the Write function.
+   See examples/drive-02 and examples/drive-04 for more advanced uses of the *Access* function.
-   Drive-04 writes to a GLVIS visualization port, and examples/drive-02 writes to .vtu files.
+   Drive-04 uses *Access* to write solution vectors to a GLVIS visualization port, and examples/drive-02 uses *Access* to write to .vtu files.

          int
-         my_Write(braid_App     app,
+         my_Access(braid_App     app,
                   double     t,
                   braid_Status  status,
                   braid_Vector  u)